ollama/ollama/docs/api.md

 POST /api/chat
 ```

 Generate the next message in a chat with a provided model.
 This is a streaming endpoint, so there will be a series of responses.
+Streaming can be disabled using `stream: false`.
 The final response object will include statistics and additional data from the request.

 ### Parameters